 You’ve explored the backcountry, but have you done so on skis?
-Backcountry skiing is experiencing a surge in recent months given COVID-19 precautions at downhill resorts.
+Backcountry skiing is experiencing a surge in recent years.
 While backcountry skiing can be a breathtaking way to experience the Northeast’s mountainous beauty, beginners to the sport need to be sure they venture out with the preparation, gear, and situational awareness necessary to make it fun and safe.
 Follow our guide to backcountry skiing for beginners to get the most out of your first few outings.

 What is Backcountry Skiing?